-“Kaun si cigarette hai ye vaise?”
+“Which cigarette is it?”
 Asked the old man.

 “Dunhill” Replied Lavish

-Lavish took a cigarette out and handed it to the old guy which the guy happily lit and pulled a long drag.
-All along while we looked on in complete disbelief and with just one thought in our heads.
+Lavish took a cigarette out and handed it to the old guy which he happily lit and pulled a long drag.
+We just looked at him in complete disbelief and with just one thought in our heads.

-Anyways, the old guy borrowed one more cigarette after he finished his first one.
+Anyway, the old guy borrowed one more cigarette after he finished his first one.
 We then started on our way to Gurez Valley.
-Route of the journey was going to be as below.
+The route of the journey was going to be as below.

-Total distance is about 140 kilometers but I knew it was going to take us at least 6 hours because of bad roads.
-First stop of the journey was going to be the famous Wular Lake.
+The total distance is about 140 kilometers but I knew it was going to take us at least 6 hours because of bad roads.
+The first stop of the journey was going to be the famous Wular Lake.

-Wular Lake (also spelt Wullar) is one of the largest fresh water lakes in Asia.
-It is sited in Bandipora district and its size varies seasonally from 12 to 100 square miles (30 to 260 square kilometers).
-The lake is one of the 26 Indian wetlands designated as a Ramsar site and is an important fish habitat.
-It also sustains a rich population of birds.
-(Source Wiki)
+Wular Lake (also spelled Wullar) is one of the largest freshwater lakes in Asia.
+It is in the Bandipora district and is one of the 26 Indian wetlands.
+It is an important fish habitat that also sustains a rich population of birds.

 Some vistas en route.

 Notice the Tricolor?